 In an effort to better understand the connection between vitamin D and arterial stiffness, researchers at the Georgia Health Sciences University tested the effects of Vitamin D supplementation on 44 black teenagers.
 All of whom, as a population in general, are considered to be at increased risk for the condition than other ethnic groups.

 The teens participating in the study were divided into two groups.
 One received the current daily recommendation of 400 international units (IU) of vitamin D as set by the U.S. Department of Agriculture’s Food and Nutrition Board.
-The other group of teens were given an experimental serving five times that size, or 2,000 IU per day.
+The other group of teens was given an experimental serving five times that size, or 2,000 IU per day.

 Both groups were closely monitored for a 16-week period, during which time the arterial stiffness of the participants was measured using a non-invasive technique known as “pulse wave velocity” that tracks the time sound waves take to travel a given distance within the arterial tract.